RoryBecker/CR_TemplateByExample/README.md

 CodeRush plugin designed to help create simple templates.

-Initial version includes 2 additional commands: CreateTempTemplate and ExecuteTempTemplaste.
+Initial version includes 2 additional commands: CreateTempTemplate and ExecuteTempTemplate.

 (For information on binding these and other commands to shortcuts, see http://community.devexpress.com/blogs/rorybecker/archive/2010/10/05/binding-keys-in-coderush.aspx)